Department of Primary Industries (Queensland): Biosecurity

 The Biosecurity Queensland section is responsible for coordinating efforts to minimise the risks and effects of threatening pests and diseases.
 Biosecurity Queensland is responsible for weed management in the state.

 In 2009, Biosecurity Queensland was successful in its attempt to eradicate a citrus canker outbreak in Central Queensland.

 The Tree of Knowledge was successfully cloned in 2008 by workers at the former Department of Primary Industries.

-The overarching federal legislation, Biosecurity Act 2015, the state's Biosecurity Act 2014, and the Queensland Biosecurity Strategy 2018-2023 govern and guide the department's responsibilities with regard to biosecurity.
+The overarching federal legislation, Biosecurity Act 2015, the state's Biosecurity Act 2014, and the Queensland Biosecurity Strategy 2018–2023 govern and guide the department's responsibilities with regard to biosecurity.

 Research

-In 2009, Primary Industries and Fisheries (now Agriculture, Fisheries and Forestry) together with the University of Queensland were granted federal funding to study how methane emissions from cattle and sheep could be reduced.
+In 2009, Primary Industries and Fisheries (now Primary Industries) together with the University of Queensland were granted federal funding to study how methane emissions from cattle and sheep could be reduced.

 Publications

 From 1897 to 1921 the department published the Queensland Agricultural Journal.